-(2) LOADING REQUIREMENTS.
-In all districts, adequate loading areas shall be provided so that all vehicles loading, maneuvering, or unloading are completely off the public ways and so that all vehicles need not back onto any public way.

-(3) PARKING REQUIREMENTS.
-In all districts and in connection with every use, there shall be provided at the time any use of building is erected, enlarged, extended or increased, off-street parking stalls for all vehicles in accordance with the following:

-(a) Adequate Access to a public street shall be provided for each parking space, and driveways shall be at least 10 feet wide for one and two-family dwellings and a minimum of 24 feet for all other uses.

-(b) Size of each parking space shall be not less than 9 feet by 20 feet exclusive of the space required for ingress and egress.

-(c) Location to be on the same lot as the principal use or not over 400 feet from the principal use.
-No parking stall or driveway, except in residential districts, shall be closer than 25 feet to a residential district lot line or a street line opposite a residential district lot line or a street line opposite a residential district.
+- (1) LOADING REQUIREMENTS.
+In all districts, adequate loading areas shall be provided so that all vehicles loading, maneuvering, or unloading are completely off the public ways and so that all vehicles need not back onto any public way. - (2) PARKING REQUIREMENTS.
+In all districts and in connection with every use, there shall be provided at the time any use of building is erected, enlarged, extended or increased, off-street parking stalls for all vehicles in accordance with the following: - (a) Adequate Access to a public street shall be provided for each parking space, and driveways shall be at least 10 feet wide for one and two-family dwellings and a minimum of 24 feet for all other uses. - (b) Size of each parking space shall be not less than 9 feet by 20 feet exclusive of the space required for ingress and egress. - (c) Location to be on the same lot as the principal use or not over 400 feet from the principal use.
+No parking stall or driveway, except in residential districts, shall be closer than 25 feet to a residential district lot line or a street line opposite a residential district lot line or a street line opposite a residential district. - (d) Surfacing.

-(d) Surfacing.
 All off-street parking areas shall be graded and surfaced so as to be dust free and properly drained.
-Any parking area for more than 5 vehicles shall have the aisles and spaces clearly marked.

-(e) Curbs or Barriers shall be installed so as to prevent the parked vehicles from extending over any lot lines.

-(f) Number of Parking Stalls.
+Any parking area for more than 5 vehicles shall have the aisles and spaces clearly marked. - (e) Curbs or Barriers shall be installed so as to prevent the parked vehicles from extending over any lot lines. - (f) Number of Parking Stalls.

-Single-family dwellings and mobile homes 2 stalls for each dwelling unit Multi-family dwellings 1-1/2 stalls for each dwelling unit Motels and hotels 1 stall for each guest room plus 1 stall for each 3 employees ach 5 seats centers and other places of public assembly employees laboratories and warehouses. с h
+Single-family dwellings and mobile homes 2 stalls for each dwelling unit stall for each 3 employees

-[Se
+Multi-family dwellings 1-1/2 stalls for each dwelling unit

+Motels and hotels 1 stall for each guest room plus 1

+Churches, theaters, auditoriums, community

+centers and other places of public assembly

+1 stall for each 5 seats

-C h Secondary and elementary schools 1 stall for each 2 employees u r Manufacturing and processing plants, 1 stall for each 3
+Secondary and elementary schools 1 stall for each 2 employees laboratories and warehouses.

+Manufacturing and processing plants, 1 stall for each 3 employee
-Uses Not Listed.
-In the case of structures or uses not mentioned, the (g) e provision for a use which is similar shall apply.

-Combinations of any of the above uses shall provide the total (h) number of stalls required for each individual use.

-DRIVEWAYS.
-All driveways installed, altered, changed, replaced, or (4)h extended after July 20, 1978, shall meet the following requirements:

-(a) Openings for vehicular ingress and egress for residential occupancy а shall not exceed 24 feet at the street line and 30 feet at the roadway.
-For all other uses openings will be determined by the Board of Public Works.

-(b) Vehicular entrances and exits to banks and restaurants; motels; r funeral homes; vehicular sales, service, washing and repair stations; garages; or public parking lots shall be not less than 200 feet from any pedestrian entrance or exit to a school, ahurch, park, playground, library, public emergency shelter or other place of public assembly.

-d HIGHWAY ACCESS.
-No direct private access shall be permitted to the (5) existing or proposed rights of way, not to any controlled access arterial street without permission of the highway agency that has access control jurisdiction.
-No direct public or private access shall be permitted to the existing or proposed rights of way of the following:

-Arterial streets intersecting another arterial street within 100 feet of (a) r ihe intersection of the right of way lines.

-Street intersecting an arterial street within 50 feet of the intersection u (b) of the right of way lines.
+- (g) Uses Not Listed.
+In the case of structures or uses not mentioned, the provision for a use which is similar shall apply. - (h) Combinations of any of the above uses shall provide the total number of stalls required for each individual use. - (3) DRIVEWAYS.
+All driveways installed, altered, changed, replaced, or extended after July 20, 1978, shall meet the following requirements: - (a) Openings for vehicular ingress and egress for residential occupancy shall not exceed 24 feet at the street line and 30 feet at the roadway.
+For all other uses openings will be determined by the Board of Public Works. - (b) Vehicular entrances and exits to banks and restaurants; motels; funeral homes; vehicular sales, service, washing and repair stations; garages; or public parking lots shall be not less than 200 feet from any pedestrian entrance or exit to a school, church, park, playground, library, public emergency shelter or other place of public assembly. - (4) HIGHWAY ACCESS.
+No direct private access shall be permitted to the existing or proposed rights of way, not to any controlled access arterial street without permission of the highway agency that has access control jurisdiction.
+No direct public or private access shall be permitted to the existing or proposed rights of way of the following: - (a) Arterial streets intersecting another arterial street within 100 feet of the intersection of the right of way lines. - (b) Street intersecting an arterial street within 50 feet of the intersection of the right of way lines.

-S